-- After School Enrichment Classes Parents may register students to participate in a variety of enrichment activities during the school year. - Spirit Days All students are encouraged to dress for "Spirit Days" each month.
-This activity is planned by the Student Council. - Spelling Bee Students in grade 4 will compete within their classrooms to participate in the school-wide Spelling Bee.
-The spelling bee is held during the evening, usually in January.
-The winner may participate in the County Spelling Bee. - Student Council This is a student leadership body.
+- \ After School Enrichment Classes -Parents may register students to participate in a variety of enrichment activities during the school year. - \ Outdoor Science School Fifth grade students have an opportunity each year to attend a weeklong residential camp. - \ Science Fair Each Spring students in grades Kindergarten through 5th grade have the opportunity to participate in the scientific process by creating an experiment to present during the science fair. - \ Science Olympiad Fifth grade students who excel in science may be selected to attend after-school classes and compete on the school's Science Olympiad team. - \ Spirit Days All students are encouraged to dress for "Spirit Days" each month.
+This activity is planned by the Student Council. - \ Spelling Bee Students in grades 4 5 compete within their classrooms to participate in the school-wide Spelling Bee.
+The spelldown is held during the evening, usually in January. - \ Student Council This is a student leadership body.
 Student Council meets during the school day under the direction of the school's Faculty Student Council Coordinator.
-Each classroom in grades 2 4 has a representative on the council.
+Each classroom in grades 2 5 has a representative on the council.
 School-wide Student Council elections are held in the first month of school.
-Students in grades 2 4 have an opportunity to hear the campaign speeches and to vote for the candidates of their choice. - Talent Show Each Spring, try-outs are held for the school talent show.
+Students in grades 2 5 have an opportunity to hear the campaign speeches and to vote for the candidates of their choice. - \ Talent Show Each spring, try-outs are held for the school talent show.
 The participants perform on one of two evenings.
-Tickets are available for sale the week of the performance and at the door if space allows. - Before/After School Academic Assistance students that meet the criteria may participate in before and after school academic classes to boost their learning in reading and math when offered.
+Tickets are available for sale the week of the performance and at the door if space allows.